Ready to start a podcast?

 I’ll give a lower budget (but quality) recommendation and some suggested upgraded options as well.

 For recording software, just use GarageBand if you have a Mac or Audacity (for Mac & PC).
 They’re both free recording and editing software.
-If you have an Adobe Creative Cloud subscription, you can use Audition, but there’s no need to pay extra for it to start.
+If you have an Adobe Creative Cloud subscription, you can use Adobe Audition, but there’s no need to pay extra for it to start.

 Blubrry also makes the PowerPress Plugin for WordPress to create your podcast feed that you will submit to iTunes, Google Play, etc.

-Now on to the podcast gear recommendations:
+Now on to the podcast starter kit recommendations:

 1 Person Podcast Starter Kit